davidcmh/d3AngularDirectives/README.md

 # d3AngularDirectives
-Customisable directives for a collection of d3 charts
+Customisable Angular directives for d3 charts.

+See src/directives for source code of each chart directive.
+A README.md is included within src/directives to explain the general structure of each directive.
+There is also a demo dashboard app illustrating the use of directives in a simple Angular app.

 ###Incorporating d3 source code